-These Mini Strawberry Champagne Cheesecakes are full of champagne and strawberry flavor and perfect for New Year’s Eve!
+These festive Mini Strawberry Champagne Cheesecakes are full of champagne and strawberry flavor – they’re perfect for New Year’s Eve!
+Their mini size makes them a great treat for sharing with a crowd!

 I sure hope you are ready for Christmas – it’s almost here!
-If you still need a dessert for Christmas, there are plenty of options around here.
+If you still need a dessert for Christmas, check out my list of festive holiday desserts.
 I should be getting my grocery shopping done today and then I’ll officially be prepared!
 This NEVER happens, so naturally I’m super pumped to feel so on top of things.
-All this confidence could very well disappear by Friday though. 🙂
+All this confidence could very well disappear by Friday though.

 Whether prepared or not, at some point you’ll be moving on to New Year’s Eve and lucky for you I’ve got you covered for dessert!
 We aren’t big New Years people – sort of an over-rated holiday in my opinion – but I’m never opposed to celebrating an occasion with dessert – or champagne.
 Hello champagne and strawberries!